KevinRPan/kevinrpan.github.io/_posts/2018-02-26-handy-package.md

 gh-badge: [star, fork, follow]
 ---

 Welcome to this post on data cleaning in R!
-This post will describe the process and useful functions to streamline the data cleaning process.
+This post will describe the data exploration process and introduce useful functions to streamline common tasks.

 ## Philosophy